bilalahmad77/word-counter/README.md

 # word-counter
-It is a word counter example.
+It counts words and characters in a paragraph.